Citations Affected: IC 6-3.1-29.

 Synopsis: Tax credit for broadband equipment investments.
 Provides

-a state tax credit to broadband service providers for expenditures made
+a state tax credit to broadband service providers for qualified

-qualified broadband equipment.
-Provides that the credit equals 3% of
+maintaining qualified broadband equipment.
+Provides that the credit

-the total qualified investments for the taxable year.
+equals the lesser of: (1) 3% of the total qualified investments for the

 A BILL FOR AN ACT to amend the Indiana Code concerning